niebardzo/niebardzo.github.io/aboutme.md

 title: About me
 ---

 My name is Patryk Bogusz.
 I started this blog to have my place to publish stuff in the WWW.
-The posts are mainly about the web application security or other of my interests.
+The posts are mainly about web application security or other of my interests.
 Enjoy reading.

 ### Things I enjoy doing